bsappe/latin102/translation3.md

+**Needs one minor revision.**
+**Very nice!**

 Passage to analyze: Hyginus, chapter 30, sections 7-9.

 1. Augeae regis stercus bobile uno die purgavit, maiorem partem Iove adiutore; flumine admisso totum stercus abluit.
-He (Hercules) cleaned the maneur from the stable of King Augeus in one day, with Jove helping for a great part.
+He (Hercules) cleaned the manure from the stable of King Augeus in one day, with Jove helping for a great part.
 Because the river was let in, he cleaned out all of the dung from the river.

 2. Taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.
 He led the living bull, with whom Pasiphae laid, from the island of Crete to Mycenae.